MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/marketing-integrate-dynamicscrm.md

 ---
-title: Manage Customers Using Dynamics 365 Sales| Microsoft Docs
+title: Manage Customers Using Dynamics 365 Sales(contains video) | Microsoft Docs
 description: You can use Dynamics 365 Sales from inside Business Central to map data and have seamless integration and synchronisation in the lead-to-cash process.
 documentationcenter: ''
 author: bholtorf